b7w/bviewer/docs/intro/management.rst

 .. _application-cache:

 | To clear images and zip archives cache run first command.
-  Old files will be deleted if hole size will be bigger than :ref:`user available <proxy-user-model>`.
+  Old files will be deleted if hole size will be bigger than :ref:`gallery available <gallery-model>`.
   To remove users cache directories run second.

 .. code-block:: python